 Add forms authentication

-You can add form authentication details to your audit settings either at the point of setting up a new project or under Crawler Settings.
+You can add forms authentication details to your audit settings either when setting up a new project or under the Authentication settings.

 Add HTTP Authentication